-The AUKEY PB-Y13 10000 USB-C PD is a slim, fast charging power bank.
+The AUKEY PB-Y13 Sprint Lightning 10000 is a slim, fast charging power bank.
 Offering both USB PD and Quick Charge, it fast charges most phones.
 Plus the Nintendo Switch and tablets.

 - Fast charges iPhone, Samsung Galaxy, Google Pixel, LG, and Motorola phones

 - Charges Switch while you play

 - Fits in most Switch carrying cases

 - Supports pass through charging

 - Includes a USB-C to USB-A cable for Quick Charge devices

 - Charge two devices at once, but at a reduced rate